Docket No. 2:20-cv-03220 (E.D. Pa. Jul 01, 2020)

 - The ordinance violates the Pennsylvania Constitution because it is vague and ambiguous.

-In addition to the request that the court issue declaratory relief on the preemption and constitutionality claims, the plaintiffs moved for a preliminary injunction to prevent enforcement of the ordinance pending judicial review.
+In addition to the request that the court issue declaratory relief on the preemption and constitutionality claims, the Industry Plaintiffs moved for a preliminary injunction to prevent enforcement of the ordinance pending judicial review.

 On July 1, 2020, the City of Philadelphia filed a notice of removal to federal court in the Eastern District of Pennsylvania.
-Briefing on the preliminary injunction has concluded, and a hearing on the motion for preliminary injunction is set to occur on October 7, 2020.
+A hearing on the motion for preliminary injunction occurred on October 7, 2020.